YanzuWuu/MINI-project2/medel logs/readme.md

 The trained model's files is here, however, github can only submit files smaller than 25Mb, so some data files cannot be submitted.
-If the trained model doesn't work without those file, don'e hesitate to connect me by email, I'll send u them.
+If the trained model doesn't work without those files, don'e hesitate to connect me by email, I'll send u them.

 My eamil address is yczhu1@bu.edu.